Are you looking for the best hip strengthening exercises that can help you improve your athletic performance and reduce the risk of injury?

 For me, this is proof enough that every runner should be spending more time strengthening the hip muscles; otherwise, he (or she) will be setting the stage for a slew of injury.

 The good news is, there are plenty of ways to prevent these injuries with certain hip strengthening exercises.
+Strength training for hip region works.
+Once strength is improved, you’ll be less likely to experience pain or injury.

 Prevention is ALWAYS better than cure.